Weetynn/housing-dm-ii/README.md

     ▪️ Findings are: Larger homes, more bathrooms, and higher view ratings were positively correlated with higher prices.
 Newer homes and those in neighborhoods with larger living spaces also tended to have higher prices.
 Lot size showed a mild positive relationship, while bedroom count had a mixed impact on prices.

+#### 📌 Correlation Analysis

+    ▪️ Computed correlations for all continuous and ordinal variables.

+    ▪️ Findings are: A strong positive correlation was observed between "price" and "sqft_living" (0.7 or higher).
+Moderate correlations were found between "price" and other variables like "bathrooms," "view," and "sqft_living15," suggesting that these factors contribute to price but are not as strongly correlated as living space.